DL-Thompson/DL-Thompson.github.io/_posts/2014-05-04-CSC424-Final-Project.md

 - A user account page that kept track of all assignments and score
 - A search toolbar that was able to search through all site content quickly.

-Unfortunately, I have currently have no screenshots of the website.
+Unfortunately, I have currently have no screen shots of the website.
 This project was created several years ago, and I seem to be missing the database dump file that stored all of our content.
 I am still looking for it, and I will update further when I find it.
 The code can be found on [my Github page]().
 Our final project report is shown below.

 <br>
 <object data="/papers/CSC424-Final-Project.pdf" type="application/pdf" width="100%" height="750">